David Lightfoot (linguist): Career

-Lightfoot is an American linguist and cognitive scientist known for his contributions to the study of language as a biological faculty.
-He held professorial appointments at McGill University, the University of Utrecht, and the University of Maryland.

-At Maryland, he founded and chaired the linguistics department for 12 years.
-There, he served as Associate Director of the Neuroscience and Cognitive Sciences program.
+Lightfoot held professorial appointments at McGill University and the University of Utrecht before joining the University of Maryland.
+He founded and chaired the linguistics department, at Maryland, where he also served as Associate Director of the Neuroscience and Cognitive Sciences program.
 (Note: While working at the University of Maryland, he had a joint appointment as Professor of Linguistics at the University of Reading.)
+(Note: While working at the University of Maryland, he had a joint appointment as Professor of Linguistics at the University of Reading.)

-In 2001, Lightfoot became Dean of the Graduate School at Georgetown University.

-From 2005 to 2009, he served as Assistant Director of the National Science Foundation, overseeing the Directorate for Social, Behavioral, and Economic Sciences.

-Returning to Georgetown in 2009, he directed the undergraduate Cognitive Science program and the graduate program in Communication, Culture & Technology.
+In 2001, Lightfoot was appointed Dean of the Graduate School at Georgetown University.
+He took a leave of absence from 2005 to 2009 to serve as Assistant Director of the National Science Foundation, where he oversaw the Directorate for Social, Behavioral, and Economic Sciences.
+Upon returning to Georgetown in 2009, he directed the undergraduate Cognitive Science program and the graduate program in Communication, Culture & Technology.

-In 2004, Lightfoot was elected a fellow of the American Association for the Advancement of Science (AAAS), and a fellow of the Linguistic Society of America (LSA) two years later.
-He also served as President of the LSA for one year (2010-2011).
+Lightfoot was elected a fellow of the American Association for the Advancement of Science (AAAS) in 2004 and a fellow of the Linguistic Society of America (LSA) in 2006.
+He served as President of the LSA from 2010 to 2011.
+He has held visiting positions at institutes including Beijing Language and Culture University, the University of Geneva, and the Federal University of Rio de Janeiro.